 The Community Foundation San Luis Obispo County ensures this longevity by offering donors multiple opportunities to support the vibrant arts organizations in our community through charitable giving.
 Our Art Inspires!
-Endowment Fund was established by a gift from the William Randolph Hearst Foundation and is the perfect fund for donors who wish to support art grants that are responsive and flexible to the needs of local arts organizations.
+Endowment Fund was established by a gift from the William Randolph Hearst Foundation to ensure that community arts programs will continue to inspire local residents creatively, spiritually and communally.
+This is the perfect fund for donors who wish to support art grants that are responsive and flexible to the needs of local arts organizations.
 The Art Inspires!
-Fund accepts gifts in any amount.
-All gifts are endowed to benefit the arts forever.
-Grants are awarded annually to build capacity in organizations engaged in the arts.
+Fund accepts gifts in any amount, and all gifts are endowed to benefit the arts forever.
+Grants are awarded annually from the fund to build capacity in organizations engaged in the arts.

 2013 Grant Roster

 Art Inspires Initiative - Capacity Building Grant Recipients

 - Canzona Women’s Ensemble – $3,450 - Build and develop a website for the organization and maintenance for one year.